flashbots/ethers-provider-flashbots-bundle/README.md

 The entire value of the bundle is added up at the end, so not every transaction needs to have a gas price or `block.coinbase` payment, so long as at least one does, and pays enough to support the gas used in non-paying transactions.

 Note: Gas-fees will ONLY benefit your bundle if the transaction is not already present in the mempool.
 When including a pending transaction in your bundle, it is similar to that transaction having a gas price of `0`; other transactions in your bundle will need to pay more for the gas it uses.

+## Bundle and User Statistics
+The Flashbots relay can also return statistics about you as a user (identified solely by your signing address) and any bundle previously submitted.

+- `getUserStats()` returns aggregate metrics about past performance, including if your signing key is currently eligible for the "high priority" queue.
+[Read more about searcher reputation here](https://docs.flashbots.net/flashbots-auction/searchers/advanced/reputation)
+- `getBundleStats(bundleHash, targetBlockNumber)` returns data specific to a single bundle submission, including detailed timestamps for the various phases a bundle goes before reaching miners.

 ## How to run demo.ts